rigetti/forest-benchmarking/docs/superoperator_representations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Amplitude damping is an energy dissipation (or relaxation) process.
 If a
-qubit it in it's excited state :math:`|1\rangle` it may emit energy, a
+qubit it in its excited state :math:`|1\rangle` it may emit energy, a
 photon, and transition to the ground state :math:`|0\rangle`.
 In device
 physics an experiment that measures the decay over some time :math:`t`,
 with functional form :math:`\exp(-\Gamma t)`, is known as a :math:`T_1`